 - Errors and omissions; or

 - Management, accounting, and human resources (for nominees and level 3 general insurance agents only).

 *For Travel Agency Employees/Salespersons training must be related to travel insurance products.

 What Does Not Qualify for CE Credit?

-In general, non-technical course content or non-insurance content will not qualify for continuing education credit.
-This means that course content that primarily involves the following does not qualify:
+In general, non-technical course content and non-insurance content will not qualify for continuing education credit.
+In other words, course content that primarily involves any of the following does not qualify:

 - Marketing or sales techniques;

 - Training on how to use computer programs;

 - Non-insurance products (i.e., mutual funds or securities products and services); or